 With that being said, it is one of the more difficult strategies to navigate as a business.

-This was surely the case for our client, an image sharing and social media service.
 While they knew the importance of working with influencers, they struggled with retaining a network of content creators and brand advocates.

 The social media platform contacted our team for help finding and recruiting social media influencers for a market research study.